josmar-crwdstffng/angular/aio/content/guide/example-apps-list.md

 ## Working with components

-These examples demonstrate features of Angular components.
+These examples show features of Angular components.

 ### Component interaction

 <live-example name="component-interaction"></live-example>

 Demonstrates how Angular shares data between components.
-For more information, see [Component interaction][AioGuideComponentInteraction].
+For more information, see [Component interaction example][AioGuideComponentExampleInteraction].

 ### Component styles

 <live-example name="component-styles"></live-example>

 Demonstrates styling in Angular applications.
-For more information, see [Component style][AioGuideComponentStyle].
+For more information, see [Use of component style][AioGuideComponentUseStyle].

 ### Dynamic component loader

 <live-example name="dynamic-component-loader"></live-example>

 Demonstrates how to dynamically load components.
-For more information, see [Example: Dynamically load a component][AioGuideComponentDynamicLoad].
+For more information, see [Dynamically load a component][AioGuideComponentDynamicLoad].

 ### Elements